FOGProject/fog-docs/README.md

 ## Markdown front matter

-NOTE: This isn't compatible with obsidian, an alternate may be used

-We can put various things in our front matter, here's a basic example that should be at the top of each md page
+We can put various things in our front matter, here's a basic example that should be at the top of each md page This adds tags and titles that work in both obsidian and mkdocs.
+In obsidian, be sure to switch to view mode to hide the front matter

 ```
 ---